Undergraduate Course

 Colchester Campus

-Our BSc Economics (including foundation year) is open to Home and EU students.
-It will be suitable for you if your academic qualifications do not yet meet our entrance requirements for the three-year version of this course and you want a programme that increases your subject knowledge as well as improves your English language and academic skills.
+Our BSc Economics (including Foundation Year) could be suitable for you if your academic qualifications do not yet meet our entry requirements for a three-year version of our business and economics courses and you want a programme that improves your skills to support your academic performance.

-After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our Department of Economics.
-Our course gives you a thorough introduction to all aspects of economics, including micro and macroeconomics, and qualitative and mathematical research methods.
+From Year One of BSc Economics, you gain a thorough introduction to all aspects of economics, including micro and macroeconomics, and qualitative and mathematical research methods.
 Our BSc Economics offers you a large degree of flexibility, giving you freedom to focus on a broad range of areas which inspire you.
-You’ll study all the major mainstream fields, but we have particular strengths in these areas:
+You'll study all the major mainstream fields, but we have particular strengths in these areas:

 • Game theory and strategic interactions